FlavScents AInsights Entry for 1-Penten-3-ol (CAS: 616-25-1)

 1. Identity & Chemical Information

-1-penten-3-ol, also known as pent-1-en-3-ol, is a chemical compound with the CAS number 616-25-1.
+1-Penten-3-ol, also known as pent-1-en-3-ol, is a chemical compound with the CAS number 616-25-1.
 It is identified by the IUPAC name 1-penten-3-ol.
 The molecular formula for 1-penten-3-ol is C5H10O, and it has a molecular weight of 86.13 g/mol.
-This compound features an alcohol functional group, which contributes to its characteristic odor profile.
-The presence of the double bond in its structure is significant for its reactivity and sensory properties.
-While a FEMA number is not specifically assigned to 1-penten-3-ol, it is recognized in various chemical databases for its applications in flavor and fragrance formulations.
+This compound features a hydroxyl group (-OH) attached to a pentene chain, which contributes to its characteristic odor.
+The presence of the double bond in the pentene chain influences its reactivity and sensory properties.

 Citation hooks: FlavScents; PubChem; FEMA